build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 };
 ```

-Once we have a MediaStream we want to publish to an audience and we need to join a stage.
+Once we have a MediaStream we want to publish to an audience we need to join a stage.
 Joining a stage enables us to live stream the video feed to the audience or other participants in the stage.
 If we don’t want to live stream anymore, we can leave the stage.
 Let’s add event listeners that listen for click events when an end user clicks the join or leave stage buttons and implement the appropriate logic.

 ```javascript
 const init = async () => {